 “My work springs from intensely personal roots on the farm where I grew up in an isolated community with families — black and white — whom I knew well,” he said.
 “My interest in folklore was my way to honor and preserve those worlds, and by extension, other worlds that I felt were connected to them.
 I see the people with whom I work as an extended family of black and white relatives.”

 The property entered the Ferris family through Ferris’ grandfather Eugene, an agronomist who bought a portion of it in 1919 with hopes to “improve” what he described in an unpublished memoir as “a largely worn-out old farm.”

 Of Eugene Ferris’ three sons, two became doctors.
-The other, William, also had designs on the medical profession before suffering a back injury that required a year of recuperation.
+The other, William, also had designs on the medical profession before suffering a back injury that required a year of recuperation which was made possible with the help of Houston personal injury attorney.
 His father’s memoir suggests that the accident might have saved the farm: “Confined to his bed when not actually in hospitals undergoing two serious operations,”

 William Ferris Sr. would live there for the rest of his life, taking title to the approximately 2,800 acres from his parents in 1943.
 Bill Jr. was born the year before, and four more children — Shelby, Hester, Grey and Martha — followed.

 “Daddy decided that he loved the farm,” Ferris Jr. said.
 “He was good at it — which was a blessing for all of us, because we got to grow up here.”

 Growing up on the Ferris farm in the 1940s and 1950s entailed isolation.
 In the absence of uniformly paved roads, the 16 miles between the property and Vicksburg amounted to a formidable barrier.